New Build Mortgages

-Some property developers advertise sweeteners such as having your stamp duty or legal fees paid to set their development apart from others.
+Some property developers advertise sweeteners such as having your stamp duty or legal fees paid in order to set their development apart from others.

 While these offers are less common of late, they do still exist.
 A developer would much rather offer an incentive to make the new build premium price more palatable to buyers than reduce the purchase price overall.

 A lender could still agree to a mortgage, but they may knock the amount that surpasses the 5% point off the purchase price.
 This can have a significant impact on your LTV, impacting your mortgage rates.